 People with cancer may have pain for a number of reasons.
-Healthcare professionals can help you manage your pain in the hospital, local community, or at home.
+Different healthcare professionals can help you manage your pain in hospital or at home.

 Cancer or cancer treatment

-- Radiotherapy can damage the skin in the area being treated.
+- Radiotherapy damaging the skin or nerves in the treated area.

 Other health conditions